lorraine-phill/8-Restaurant-Review-Site-Rails/README.md

 - Create a new restaurant using a form
 - The index page lists all restaurants
 - You can click on a restaurant listing to go that restaurants page and either view or add a review
-- You can write a review and include a rating
+- You can post a review that includes a rating

 Technologies:
 - Rspec/ Capybara tests: Created feature specs and model specs